Templar Castle – Ponferrada, Spain

 Ponferrada is noted for its Castillo de los Templarios, a Templar castle which covers approximately 16,000 square meters.
 In 1178, Ferdinand II of León donated the city to the Templar order for protecting the pilgrims on the Way of St. James who passed through El Bierzo in their road to Santiago de Compostela

-Amazing Pictures, photography, images from top places to visit, travels, trips, cruises, resorts, beaches, ocean islands, national parks, weekends, holidays, summer vacations, winter ski resorts, alpine skiing, snowboarding, luxury real estate, hotels, villas, homes, houses, cottages, buildings, gardens, flowers and backyards ...
+Amazing Travel Pictures with Maps - the best way to search amazing places to visit, travel destinations, trips, cruises, resorts, beaches, ocean islands, national parks, weekends, holidays trips, summer vacations, winter ski resorts, alpine skiing, snowboarding, hotels, apartments, villas, houses, cottages, buildings in Americas, Europe, Asia, Africa, Australia, country capitals, cities, villages and regions...